suman2025-kiit/Comparative-Positioning-with-Extensions/README.md

 d.
 Now generate the files read_data.py and the main file 'NFT_mail_file.ipynb' as uploaded in the path ### smajumder/Meritrank/NFT/ and run main file 'NFT_mail_file.ipynb' for generation of the outputs as shown in from Figures 2 to Figere 10 in the Manuscript.

-### Installation of Hyperledger Caliper platform, please follow the steps as mentioned in the detailed link
+### 6. Installation of Hyperledger Caliper platform, please follow the steps as mentioned in the detailed link

-https://hyperledger.github.io/caliper/v0.5.0/installing-caliper/
+a.Please follow the installation procedure as mentioned in the link below: https://hyperledger.github.io/caliper/v0.5.0/installing-caliper/

-### For running the Caliper sut configuration of thr benchmark and generate the report in tabular format using Prometheus, run the following command after Hyperledger caliper installation
+### 7. For running the Caliper sut configuration of thr benchmark and generate the report in tabular format using Prometheus, run the following command in Hyperledger caliper platform

+a.
+Please the upload the files as mentioned in the paths ### - smajumder/Caliper/caliper-benchmarks/ and smajumder/fabric/ .

+b.
+Run the following command for generation of reports in 'Prometheus' as shown in Figures 11 and Figure 12 respectively in the manuscript.

 npx caliper launch manager --caliper-bind-sut fabric:2.2 --caliper-workspace . --caliper-benchconfig benchmarks/scenario/simple/config.yaml --caliper-networkconfig networks/fabric/test-network.yaml